1912 Auckland Rugby League season: Second Grade

+The unbeaten Ponsonby side which won all of their 14 games.

 North Shore 2nd grade team.
 Edward Vincent Fox is 3rd from the left in the back row.
 The first grade Fox Memorial Shield was named after him.

 The Points table at the end of the first round (which was published) and additional known results.
 Only 19 scores were reported therefore the points for and against are only tallies from those matches.
 The table also included the championship final which saw Ponsonby defeat Otahuhu 15-9.